Moeraki: Development of the port

 Moeraki remained an isolated community making a living from fishing and small scale farming until increasing demand from the development of Dunedin led to the growing of crops on a commercial basis.

 In about 1854 H.C.
 Hertslet established a landing service using Māori boatmen at Moeraki and later constructed a goods shed which started a period of rivalry with the port at Oamaru as to which should service North Otago.

 In 1863 a 2.8 km long unmetalled road was constructed by a crew of 40 men from the Onekakara Inn to connect the settlement with the main trunk road.
 With Moeraki becoming by the 1860s the key port for the shipping of Oamaru stone work commenced in the winter of 1863 on a long-awaited wharf.
 Bad weather delayed its completion until the following year.
 Unfortunately, it was soon apparent that could only 6 ft of water at low tide which was too shallow for large ships.
 In the same year that the wharf was completed moorings suitable for 600 to 700 tons ships were laid out in the bay at the seven-fathom mark.
-While Moeraki had the best natural harbour in North Otago with its inner roadstead partly protected by a bluff, by 1869 the existing wharf was in poor condition and as it didn't extend far enough out to sea there were restrictions on the size of ships that could use it.
+While Moeraki had the best natural harbour in North Otago with its inner roadstead partly protected by a bluff, by 1869 the existing wharf was in poor condition and as it did not extend far enough out to sea there were restrictions on the size of ships that could use it.